Initial Certification Application

 The candidate will click on the radio button in front of “E” to select the correct answer.
 There is no penalty for incorrect answers, so it is in the candidate’s best interest to answer all questions.

-The clinical examination consists of 50 cases.
-The examination is time limited for each section.
-For each case, one to six images will appear on the candidate’s computer monitor, together with a brief clinical history and/or a question.
-All answers are fill-in-the-blank format, requiring either a single diagnosis or a brief differential diagnosis.
-The candidate will record the most likely and specific diagnosis possible in a free text box.
+The Clinical Section consists of 50 cases.
+There is a time limit for completing the Clinical Section.
+For each case, one to six images will appear on the candidate’s computer monitor, together with a brief clinical history and a question.
+The question may ask for a single diagnosis, a brief differential diagnosis, and/or other information.
+Answers are entered in a free-text box for each case.
 The computer will not auto correct spelling.
 Images cannot be enlarged.
 This section focuses on the clinical aspects of disease but may include correlation with immunofluorescence or other clinical laboratory studies.
+See the grid below for subjects included in the clinical examination.

 What is the most likely diagnosis for this 2-cm palatal mass?